Welcome to the Vermont Society of Sons of the American Revolution.

 A special meeting, duly called, was held at Montpelier, October 14th, 1890, with the Honorable Redfield Proctor, US Secretary of War, in the chair.
 The committee to revise the Constitution and By-Laws, reported by its chairman, Mr. Benedict.
 The report was accepted and the revised Constitution and By-Laws were unanimously adopted.
 Among the changes so reported and adopted was a change of the title of the Society from Sons of the Revolution to Sons of the American Revolution, to correspond with the title of the National organization.
 Twenty-four new members were elected.

 Soon thereafter, at its recent session, an Act of Incorporation of the Vermont Society of Sons of the American Revolution was passed by the Legislature of Vermont.
 The Act was approved by State Governor Carroll S. Page, November 13, 1890.
+For a list of the past society presidents click here

 On September 25, 2008, at a ceremony held in the Cedar Creek Room of the Vermont State House, the Vermont Society of Sons of the American Revolution was awarded the Vermont Centennial Nonprofit Award for being one of Vermont's oldest nonprofit corporations and having been incorporated over 100 years ago.
 Presenting the award was the Governor of Vermont, the Honorable James Douglas and Vermont Secretary of State Deborah Markowitz.
 Accepting on behalf of the VTSSAR was Compatriot Thomas Patrick McKenna, Past President of the Vermont Society.